antononcube/Raku-DSL-English-DataQueryWorkflows/doc/Standard-data-wrangling-commands-work.md

 ## Formulas with column references

+In this section we discuss formula utilization to mutate data.

 Special care has to be taken when the specifying data mutations with formulas that reference to columns in the dataset.

 The code corresponding to the `transform ...` line in this example produces